Brett-Tanner/Journal/2024/Jul_24.md

 ## July 28th

+- [x] People use the attendance sheet on iPads, and it goes off-screen on those
-** DO THIS FIRST BRETT**
+- [] On a related note, we need a teacher account so SMs don't just log in teachers on iPads with their account ** DO THIS FIRST BRETT**
 - Need some way of doing the early bird discounts for parties
   - They could be different per school
-  - Some schools (new ones) can do free events
-    - Just add a separate 0 cost price list for that event
+  - Some schools (new ones) can do free events - Just add a separate 0 cost price list for that event ** DO THIS FIRST BRETT**
 - [] Need a separate column for food allergy, boolean
+  - Talk to leroy about it
   - [] After Summer School, change it so allergy kids can't see the option for lunch
   - Set by a radio button
   - Parents get a splash on their page & kid's page telling them to update, redirected if they try to register